 This briefing argues that the recovery effort is an opportunity to create much needed improved conditions for single women in Nepal.
 It provides practical suggestions for better disaster preparedness and enabling single women to be more resilient.

 More than 65 million people worldwide have been forced to flee their homes.
-At the World Humanitarian Summit this May, Oxfam told world leaders that they cannot turn their backs on those vulnerable people who need safety and protection now.
+World leaders cannot turn their backs on those vulnerable people who need safety and protection now.
+They must act quickly and responsibly to save and protect lives.

 From Syria to South Sudan, the lives of more than 125 million people around the world have been devastated by conflict or disaster.
 It is time for the international community to change how it provides humanitarian aid to these vulnerable populations.